DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/testing.rst

     |tinkerer| |engineer|

-    A more advanced option for testing and diagnosing issues is available and is described here ???? if needed
+    Additional options (controllers) for testing and diagnosing issues are available and is described in the :doc:`/ex-commandstation/advanced-setup/controllers` page if needed .

-    ..
-TODO:: Sidebar advanced option for testing and diagnosing issues

 Using EX-WebThrottle
 ____________________